Skip to main content

 FICO 660 or Higher

-No bond required.
+No license bond required.
 You satisfy the CILB financial responsibility requirement with your credit score alone (assuming no unsatisfied judgments or liens).
-Understanding what a surety bond is helps you know what you are skipping.
+But if you are a certified contractor bidding commercial or public projects, the bond you actually need is a performance and payment bond — not this license bond.
+Understanding what a surety bond is helps you tell the two apart.

 FICO Below 660